davidmoten/state-machine/README.md

 A popular strategy for dealing with this issue is to use [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) and [CQRS](http://martinfowler.com/bliki/CQRS.html).

-Given a stream of events to the state machine,
-* persist only those events that bring about a transition in the state machine
-* optionally supplement persisted events with a sample of the incoming stream (so that if state machine rules change we can replay).
-That sample may of course be the full resolution stream.
-* periodically persist the entities in the case when replay using full history of events could be very time-consuming

 Event Sourcing and CQRS and Guaranteed Delivery
 ----------------------------------------
 The term Event Sourcing might be better described as Signal Sourcing when one thinks of a system of state machines rathen than a single state machine.

-Incoming signals to a system are placed on a *Command Queue* and the processed.
+Incoming signals to a system are placed on a *Command Queue* and then processed.
 The diagram below indicates the path taken on restart of a system.
 For each domain object state machines need to be refreshed from the *Event Source* (which we are calling a *Signal Store*).
 <br/>
 <br/>